 What's this project about?

 Electronic technology currently plays an integral role in the lives of youth across North America and around the world.
 There are growing concerns that youth are engaged in electronic use for excessive amounts of time and developing compulsive or dependent behaviours associated with electronic use.
-While it is clear that the use of video games and computers is widespread among typically developing youth, very little research has been done on electronics use in individuals with autism spectrum disorders (ASD).
-Individuals with ASD may be particularly susceptible to compulsive or dependent electronics use given their propensity for video games, computer-mediated communication, and screen based entertainment.
-Very little is known about electronics use and its positive and negative impacts for individuals with ASD.
-The purpose of the current study was to examine electronics use in individuals with ASD in comparison to typically developing individuals of the same age.
+While it is clear that the use of video games and computers is widespread among typically developing youth, very little research has been done on electronics use in individuals with autism.
+Individuals with autism may be particularly susceptible to compulsive or dependent electronics use given their propensity for video games, computer-mediated communication, and screen based entertainment.
+Very little is known about electronics use and its positive and negative impacts on individuals with autism.
+The purpose of the current study was to examine electronics use in individuals with autism in comparison to typically developing individuals of the same age.

 How did we go about doing this project?

-We have asked parents of children, youth, and young adults with an ASD between the ages of 6-25 to complete a survey of standardized questionnaires, which takes approximately 35 minutes to complete.
-We also recruited a comparison sample of parents of children without an ASD.
+We have asked parents of children, youth, and young adults with autism between the ages of 6-25 to complete a survey of standardized questionnaires, which takes approximately 35 minutes to complete.
+We also recruited a comparison sample of parents of children without autism.

 What will we do with our research findings?